mschuldt/ga-tools/README.md

 ## Program loading
 `ga FILE.ga --port NAME` streams the program into serial port NAME.

-Use `--bootstream TYPE` to specify the boot stream type, default is 'async'.
+Use `--bootstream TYPE` to specify the boot stream type, default is '708'.
 See [Boot streams](#Boot_streams) for more on the different boot stream types.

 By default `ga` will listen for data being sent back from the ga144,